snyk/user-docs/docs/scan-with-snyk/snyk-code/import-repository-to-snyk/excluding-directories-and-files-from-the-import-process.md

 Follow these steps to exclude directories and files from the import process using the .`snyk` file:

 1\.
-In the repository you want to import, create a YAML file called `.snyk`, for example`:`
+In the repository you want to import, create a YAML file called `.snyk`, for example:

 <figure><img src="../../../.gitbook/assets/Snyk Code - Exlude from Import - .snyk file creation - 2.png" alt=".snyk file in a repository"><figcaption><p><code>.snyk</code> file in a repository</p></figcaption></figure>